lascar/askar/README.md

 askar
 =========

-where javascript is in charge of the showbizz no jquery to keep small the client
+where javascript is in charge of the showbizz (most important things are in askar.js no jquery to keep framework indepedant (and for learning purpose)

 comunication between server and client mostly through ajax and json